Andrew Cowan (soldier): Civil War service

 The 1st New York Battery was recruited by Capt Terance J. Kennedy, mostly in Cayuga County, beginning on October 18, 1861.
 The battery was organized at Auburn, New York.
 Andrew Cowan was commissioned as the unit's first lieutenant.
 The battery was mustered into the service as a volunteer unit for a term of three years on November 23.
 The battery arrived in Washington, D.C., on December 4.
 Officially designated the 1st New York Battery three days later, it was assigned to BG William F. Smith's division of the Army of the Potomac in January 1862.
-The division joined IV Corps in March of, 1862.
-The division joined VI Corps in May 1862, serving in the Peninsula Campaign.
+The division joined IV Corps in March 1862.
+The division joined VI Corps in May 1862, serving in the Peninsula campaign.
 By that time, Lt Cowan was in charge.
-He was promoted to the rank of captain during the Peninsula Campaign.
+He was promoted to the rank of captain during the Peninsula campaign.

 The 1st New York Battery served at the Battle of Yorktown and the Battle of Williamsburg under the division's senior artillerist Capt Romeyn B. Ayres.
-It took part in Seven Days Battles, the Battle of South Mountain at Crampton's Gap, the Battle of Antietam, and the Battle of Fredericksburg.
+It took part in the Seven Days Battles, the Battle of South Mountain at Crampton's Gap, the Battle of Antietam, and the Battle of Fredericksburg.
 In the Chancellorsville Campaign, the battery served in the Second Battle of Fredericksburg, covering the crossing of VI Corps into the town of Fredericksburg.
 It then supported the division of BG Albion Howe at the Battle of Salem Church.

 The battery was assigned to the Artillery Brigade of VI Corps in May 1863.
-In that arrangement it served in the Battle of Gettysburg.
+In that arrangement, it served in the Battle of Gettysburg.
 In reserve at first, on July 3, 1863, it was placed just south of the copse of trees on Cemetery Ridge, in time to resist Pickett's Charge.
 Cowan's guns filled a gap in the infantry line left when a regiment left the front.
 Cowan ordered his men to fire "double canister" on a group of Confederates trying to penetrate the federal line, and their fire broke up that threat.
 BG Henry J. Hunt, the army's chief of artillery, was present with them and had his horse shot out from under him.
 A newspaper account reported that Capt Cowan served in a gun crew at the height of the assault.
 A monument to the battery, executed by J. G. Hamilton, stands on the site of this action.